ipyflow/ipyflow/README.md

 :-------------------------------:|:---------------------------:
 ![](https://raw.githubusercontent.com/ipyflow/ipyflow/master/img/ipyflow-lab.png) | ![](https://raw.githubusercontent.com/ipyflow/ipyflow/master/img/ipyflow-notebook.png)

-Similarly, you can switch to / from ipyflow from an existing notebook by navigating to the "Change kernel" file menu item in either JupyterLab or classic Jupyter:
+Similarly, you can switch to / from IPyflow from an existing notebook by navigating to the "Change kernel" file menu item in either JupyterLab or classic Jupyter: